How To Buy, Sell, And Manage Bitcoin

 Choose an exchange

 After setting up your crypto wallet, it’s time to pick an exchange and make your first transaction.
 Ensure the exchange you choose is regulated by the US Securities and Exchange Community like Coinbase, Gemini, Kraken, Crypto.com, and eToro.
+Further, you also need to check live cryptocurrency prices from a trusted source like CoinLore.

 Research the exchanges to see what other cryptocurrencies they offer and their security measures.
 You can also research other exchanges on the internet like https://www.okex.com/buy-crypto, which is suitable for beginners and experts.